briancaffey/briancaffey.github.io/content/2024/02/17/rocket-league-botchat-nvidia-generative-ai-on-rtx-pcs-developer-contest.md

 > Many use cases would benefit from running LLMs locally on Windows PCs, including gaming, creativity, productivity, and developer experiences.

 This contest is focused on NVIDIA's consumer hardware line: GeForce RTX.
-It has a diverse set of use cases including gaming, crypto mining, VR, simulation software and new AI techniques including image generation and LLM (Large Language Model) inference.
+It has a diverse set of use cases including gaming, crypto mining, VR, simulation software, creative tools and new AI techniques including image generation and LLM (Large Language Model) inference.

 ![A stacked bar chart showing the composition of Nvidia's revenue each quarter going back to fiscal 2019.](https://g.foolcdn.com/image/?url=https%3A%2F%2Fg.foolcdn.com%2Feditorial%2Fimages%2F764886%2Fnvda_revenue_bar.png&op=resize&w=700)

 Gaming seemed like an interesting avenue for me to explore.
 PC gaming is still an industry that is developed primarily for Windows operating systems, and the gaming industry has been the largest revenue driver of NVIDIA in recent years, only recently surpassed by the data center segment.
 GPUs are needed to render graphics of enormous open-world environments.
 Some story-driven games include huge amounts of dialogue that can be considered as huge literary works in their own right.
 Red Dead Redemption and Genshin Impact are two massively popular games of this type.
 There might be an interesting project idea that could use LLMs and RAG (retrieval augmented generation), but I don't play these types of games and it didn't seem practical for a project that would be built in just over a month.
 I thought about trying to build something for a simpler game that I already know.

 Rocket League is a vehicular soccer game that is played on both game consoles and on PCs.
 It is an eSports with a very high skill ceiling and a massive player base (85 million active players in the last 30 days).
-I started playing it during the pandemic with some of my friends and we quickly came to learn that the in-game chat can be very entertaining, or annoying, or toxic and in some cases, sportsmanlike.
+I started playing it during the pandemic with some of my friends and all got hooked.
+We also came to learn that Rocket League's in-game is varies from entertaining, annoying, toxic and in some cases, sportsmanlike.

 One other thing I learned about Rocket League is that it has an active modding community.
 Developers create plugins for the game for all different purposes, such as coaching, practice drills, capturing replays, tracking player statistics, etc. Most Rocket League Mods are written in a popular framework called Bakkesmod (developed Andreas "bakkes" Bakke, a Norwegian software engineer).
 Rocket League's in-game chat inspired the idea for my submission to NVIDIA's Generative AI Developer Contest: Rocket League BotChat.
 The idea for my project is to build a plugin with Bakkesmod that allows Rocket League bots to send chat messages based on game events using an LLM accelerated and optimized by TensorRT-LLM (more on TensorRT-LLM soon!)

-Bots are built into the Rocket League game and you can with or against them in offline matches, but the built-in bots are not very good.
-Another 3rd-party project called RLBot allows players to play against community-developed AI bots that are developed with machine learning frameworks like TensorFlow.
+Bots are built into the Rocket League game and you can play with or against them in offline matches.
+However, the built-in bots are not very good.
+Another 3rd-party project called RLBot allows players to play against community-developed AI bots that are developed with machine learning frameworks like TensorFlow and PyTorch.
 These bots are very good, but they are not infallible.
-Also, there is a known problem in Rocket League where some players use these bots to play in ranked online matches to gain an unfair advantage against human players.
-Playing through the night, these bots can ascend to the upper levels of the ranked gameplay undetected.
-My plugin is only intended to be used in offline games against AI bots.
-My goal was to find the most advanced Rocket League bot and have it to send me in-game chat messages while playing against it.
+My contest project idea was now clear: develop a plugin for Rocket League capable of sending messages from bot players.
+This idea seemed to check the boxes for the large language model category of NVIDIA's developer contest: develop a project in a Windows environment for a Windows-specific program, and use an LLM powered by TensorRT-LLM.

 ![RLBot Ascii Art](/img/rlbc/rlbot.png)

 ## Putting together the puzzle pieces

-With this idea in mind, I looked into the overall feasibility.
-I really had no idea if this would this would work.
+With this idea in mind, I looked into the project's feasibility.
+I really had no idea if this would work.
 I looked through the Bakkesmod documentation and found some helpful resources that gave me confidence that I could pull something together for at least a proof-of-concept.

 - The Bakkesmod Plugin Wiki [https://wiki.bakkesplugins.com/](https://wiki.bakkesplugins.com/)
 	- [`HttpWrapper`](https://wiki.bakkesplugins.com/code_snippets/using_http_wrapper/) for sending HTTP requests from Bakkesmod